pyvista/pyvista/docs/plotting/widgets.rst

 those widgets to do common tasks, and demonstrate how to leverage the widgets for user defined tasks and processing routines.

-The :class:`pyvista.BasePlotter` class inherits all of the widget methods in :class:`pyvista.WidgetHelper`, so all of the following methods are available from any PyVista plotter.

-.. rubric:: Attributes

-.. autoautosummary:: pyvista.WidgetHelper
-   :attributes:

-.. rubric:: Methods

-.. autoautosummary:: pyvista.WidgetHelper
-   :methods:

-.. autoclass:: pyvista.WidgetHelper
-   :show-inheritance:
-   :members:
-   :inherited-members:
-   :undoc-members:

 Box Widget
 ~~~~~~~~~~